 A quick story…

-Ridiculously, but not surprisingly to those who know me well enough, this post was inspired by hangover pizza.
+Ridiculously, but not surprisingly to those who know me, this post was inspired by hangover pizza.

-This morning I woke up feeling horrendous from an ill-advised night of drinking double vodkas.
-Tbf, I point blank refused the Jagerbomb I was bought, because even drunk me knew that was the worst idea.
+After an ill-advised night of double vodkas, I woke up feeling horrendous.
+I point blank refused the Jagerbomb I was offered, because even drunk me knew that was the worst idea.

-Anyway, rewind some six hours earlier and I’m sitting outside a takeaway, waiting for B to get pizza and chips so we can go home and I can just be horizontal until everything stops spinning.
+Rewind some six hours earlier and I’m sitting outside a takeaway waiting for B. He’s getting pizza and chips so we can go home and I can just be horizontal until everything stops spinning.

-I don’t know what’s happened to my strict rule on always cleansing before bed regardless of intoxication, but I feebly attempted to remove my makeup with a face wipe which I later found under my pillow.
+I feebly attempted to remove my makeup with a face wipe which I later found under my pillow.
+Not sure what’s happened to my strict rule on always cleansing before bed regardless of intoxication.

-The last thing I recall is trying to stay awake long enough to say goodnight and have a little snuggle, but I don’t manage.
-I don’t even remain conscious long enough to hear him come upstairs and get into bed.
+I recall trying to stay awake to say goodnight and have a little snuggle, but I don’t.
+I’m not even conscious long enough to hear him come upstairs and get into bed.